nusreviews/full/README.md

 ---
 Do get in touch with us if you have suggestions @ [nusreviews@gmail.com](nusreviews@gmail.com)

-### Setup
+### Frontend Setup
 ---

 #### Requirements
 - NodeJS 8.x and above

+#### Instructions
+1. Pull the frontend repository @ [https://github.com/nusreviews/web](https://github.com/nusreviews/web)
+2. Run `npm install`
+3. Install the Angular CLI globally with `npm install -g @angular/cli`
+4. Run the local development server with `ng serve`

+### Backend Setup
+---

+#### Requirements
+- NodeJS 8.x and above
 - MySQL

-#### Frontend Setup
-Pull the frontend repository @ [https://github.com/nusreviews/web](https://github.com/nusreviews/web)

-Run `npm install`

-Install the Angular CLI globally with `npm install -g @angular/cli`

-Run the local development server with `ng serve`

-#### Backend Setup
+#### Instructions
-Pull the backend repository @ [https://github.com/nusreviews/backend](https://github.com/nusreviews/backend)
+1. Pull the backend repository @ [https://github.com/nusreviews/backend](https://github.com/nusreviews/backend)

-Set up Environment variables (if required) matching environment variable names in './config.js'
+2. Set up Environment variables (if required) matching environment variable names in './config.js'

-Ensure that you are able to connect to your MySQL database
+3. Ensure that you are able to connect to your MySQL database

-Run `npm install`
+4. Run `npm install`

-Seed the database with `node seed.js`
+5. Seed the database with `node seed.js`

-Install the pm2 package globally with `npm install -g pm2`
+6. Install the pm2 package globally with `npm install -g pm2`

-Run the server in the background with `pm2 start app.js`
+7. Run the server in the background with `pm2 start app.js`

 ### Miscellaneous
 ---